EdwardAngert/coder/docs/admin/networking/establishing-connections.md

 coderd, admins can audit who connected to a workspace and how; see [Connection Logs](../monitoring/connection-logs.md).

-## Geo-distribution and workspace proxies
+## Latency and infrastructure placement

 Placing infrastructure closer together reduces the number of network hops in the path above.
 Two rules of thumb: